Canadensys/canadensys-www-home/README.md

-# canadensys_www_home
+# Static home page for Canadensys
-The static canadensys home page
+The static canadensys home page with links to community and data